By: Dr. Sonia Chopra

 When a patient comes to me and their tooth already had a root canal, my protocol is to take not just x-rays but a 3-D cone beam image as well.

-Here are my patient’s x-rays:
+Here are my patient’s root canal tooth xray:

 And here are my patient’s 3-D cone beam images, that can show cross-sections inside the teeth: